Advanced Placement Program

 Each student will follow a curriculum that will strengthen their skills and talents while creating a portfolio of work that corresponds to the most common college foundation courses.

-The 2D Design AP Studio Art Course is a school-year long class that meets on Mondays, Wednesdays and Fridays from 4:00 pm – 6:00 pm.
+The 2D Design AP Studio Art Course is a school-year long class that meets on Monday-Thursday from 3:00 pm – 6:00 pm.
 Due to the rigor of the program, students will need to commit to the full year.
 However, we understand that students may have vacations, sports, or absences that can be accommodated.

 Portfolio content: Students will work with diverse two-dimensional media, styles, subjects and content.
 Media explorations include drawing, painting, printmaking, encaustic, collage, photography, and mixed media.
 Portfolios will consist of three sections: